Categorical absorptions of singularities and degenerations: Absorption of singularities for nodal varieties

 \subsection{Absorption for nodal varieties}

 First, we apply the construction of Theorem~\ref{thm:contractions} to the crepant Verdier localization of Theorem~\ref{thm:main-nodal}.
-Recall that for an exceptional divisor~$E$ of the blowup of an ordinary double point we write~$\cO_E(1)$ for the conormal bundle~$\cO_E(-E)$ and denote by~$\cS$ a spinor bundle on~$E$; we also write~$\cS'$ for the other spinor bundle if~$\dim(E)$ is even, or for the same spinor bundle if~$\dim(E)$ is odd, so that in any case~$\cS'(1) \cong \RR_{\cO_E}(\cS)[1]$, see~\eqref{eq:spinor-sequence-odd} and~\eqref{eq:spinor-sequence-even}.
+Recall that for an exceptional divisor~$E$ of the blowup of an ordinary double point, we write~$\cO_E(1)$ for the conormal bundle~$\cO_E(-E)$ and denote by~$\cS$ a spinor bundle on~$E$; we also write~$\cS'$ for the other spinor bundle if~$\dim(E)$ is even, or for the same spinor bundle if~$\dim(E)$ is odd.

 \begin{theorem} Let~$X$ be a proper variety of dimension~$n \ge 2$ with ordinary double points~$x_1, \dots, x_r$ and no other singularities.
 Let~$\pi \colon \tX = \Bl_{x_1,\dots,x_r}(X) \to X$ be the blowup, and let~$\upeta_i \colon E_i \hookrightarrow \tX$ be the embedding of the exceptional divisor over~$x_i$.
 Let~$p \in \{0,1\}$ be the parity of~$n$.